-Source: Marvin Planning Consultants, 2016
+Source: Marvin Planning Consultants, 2019 Note: Lines and Aerial may not match.

 FINDINGS OF BLIGHT AND SUBSTANDARD CONDITIONS ELIGIBILITY STUDY

 This section of the study examines the conditions found in the study area.
 The Findings Section will review the conditions based upon the statutory definitions.